kubernetes-sigs/node-feature-discovery/README.md

 Also  the set of PCI device classes that the feature source detects is configurable.
 By default, device classes (0x)03, (0x)0b40 and (0x)12, i.e.
-GPUs, co-processors and accelerator cards are deteted.
+GPUs, co-processors and accelerator cards are detected.

 See [configuration options](#configuration-options)
 for more information on NFD config.